noejn2/AEZ18_to_UScntyFIPS/README.md

 ## Description of the repository

+**Note (GTAP version 11)**: GTAP version 11 arrived, and Nelson Villoria (KSU) and Uris Baldos (Purdue) provided us with the newest AEZ shapefile.
+When we re-ran the analysis for the version 11, we found some noticeable differences that we show at the end of this readme.
+We are unable to determine if the differences are driven by changes in (1) data, (2) methodology, or (3) actual climate change.

 The problem I solve in this repository is how to identify which U.S. counties belong to each Agro-ecological Zone [AEZ](https://www.ifpri.org/publication/agro-ecological-zones-africa).
 The importance of this problem relies on academic and research spheres for the most part.

+If using this shapefile, please cite:

+Nava, N J, J Beckman, and M Ivanic.
+2023.
+"Estimating the Market Implications from Climate-induced Corn and Soybean Yield Changes for the U.S." *Forthcoming as Economics Research Report*

 The following is a quick description of the codes: